-an urgent need."
+"Appointments are available and held at times convenient for me."
 "Most of my healthcare needs are met close to my home."

 'I trust my practice team to prioritise patient need over convenience when this is necessary."
 A diverse population, wide health inequalities and a high turnover of patients are challenges faced by many London general practices.